Chart Color Schemes

 An assessment of population growth drivers in Muswellbrook Surrounds reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Muswellbrook Surrounds' population, as of November 2025, is approximately 4,276.
-This figure represents an increase of 193 people since the 2021 Census, which reported a population of 4,083.
-The growth was inferred from ABS's estimated resident population of 4,206 in June 2024 and an additional 37 validated new addresses post-Census.
-This results in a population density of 1.4 persons per square kilometer.
-Muswellbrook Surrounds' growth rate of 4.7% since the 2021 Census exceeded that of its SA3 area at 3.3%.
-Interstate migration contributed approximately 49.5% to overall population gains, with all drivers including overseas migration and natural growth being positive factors.
+Muswellbrook Surrounds' population is approximately 4,276 as of November 2025.
+This figure represents an increase of 193 people from the 2021 Census, which reported a population of 4,083.
+The estimated resident population in June 2024 was 4,206, with an additional 37 validated new addresses since the Census date contributing to this growth.
+This results in a population density ratio of 1.4 persons per square kilometer.
+Muswellbrook Surrounds' population grew by 4.7% between the 2021 Census and November 2025, outpacing the SA3 area's growth rate of 3.3%.
+Interstate migration accounted for approximately 49.5% of overall population gains during recent periods, with other factors such as overseas migration and natural growth also contributing positively to the area's demographic trends.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Nationally, non-metropolitan areas are projected to have above median population growth, with Muswellbrook Surrounds expected to grow by 565 persons to 2041, resulting in a total gain of 11.6% over the 17-year period.
+Nationally, non-metropolitan areas are projected to experience above median population growth.
+Muswellbrook Surrounds is expected to grow by 565 persons to the year 2041 based on the latest annual ERP population numbers, reflecting a total gain of 11.6% over the 17-year period.

 Frequently Asked Questions - Population